Jean Chassagne: Post-war racing 1919–1922

-1922 was a successful and busy year for Jean Chassagne with S.T.D. and at 41 years of age, his greatest victory in the Isle of Man Tourist Trophy.
-The year started with a win at Brooklands Easter Meeting with the now legendary aero-engined Sunbeam 350 hp which proceeded to break numerous Speed Records including the first car to set a new World Speed Record over the magic 150 mph mark.
+1922 was a successful year for Jean Chassagne with S.T.D. and at 41 years of age, he achieved his greatest victory with the Isle of Man Tourist Trophy.
+The year started with a win at Brooklands Easter Meeting with the aero-engined Sunbeam 350 hp which proceeded to break numerous Speed Records, including the first car to set a new World Speed Record over the 150 mph mark.

-In 22 June after 5:24:50hr in what he famously described as "a nightmare in sea of mud" Chassagne won the first postwar Tourist Trophy and the last motorcar Tourist Trophy to be run on the Isle of Man with Sunbeam III a 1921 Sunbeam Grand Prix straight eight 3-litre modified for the event; Chassagne ordinarily a measured and meticulous driver was fazed by the atrocious weather conditions on the island that day but it remained "one of the greatest victories of his career".
+On 22 June after 5:24:50hr in what he famously described as "a nightmare in sea of mud", Chassagne won the first postwar Tourist Trophy and the last motorcar Tourist Trophy to be run on the Isle of Man with Sunbeam III a 1921 Sunbeam Grand Prix straight eight 3-litre modified for the event; Chassagne ordinarily a measured and meticulous driver was fazed by the atrocious weather conditions on the island that day but it remained "one of the greatest victories of his career".
 Chassagne was entered in several voiturette racing for S.T.D. with the invincible 1921 1.5 L Talbot Darracqs, in effect a half sized engine of Chassagne's winning Tourist Trophy car, but none gained him success.

 Responding to the formula change of the 1922 French Grand Prix held in Strasbourg Coatalen engaged Ernest Henry, then at his peak, to design the new 2-litre Grand Prix Sunbeam engine.
 Pre Great War Henry, together with 'Les Charlatans' was responsible for the development of the game changing Peugeot race engines with double overhead cam and four valve per cylinder.
 Postwar he was acclaimed for the highly influential Ballot engines.

-Jean Chassagne knew Henry for many years and he acted as liaison between Henry in S.T.D.
+Chassagne knew Henry for many years and he acted as liaison between Henry in S.T.D.
 Surenes near Paris and the S.T.D.
 Wolverhampton Experimental Department, ultimately testing the prototype car in Brooklands and helping to develop the Sunbeam Grand Prix team entry.
 In the event, Chassagne drove Sunbeam I but the three cars retired after being the second fastest behind the winning Fiats.
 The cars were entered at the subsequent Grand Premio d’Italia Monza but did not appear.
 Instead, Sunbeam competed in the 1922 November 19 Coppa Florio in Sicily where Chassagne after holing the oil tank of his dreadnought grey 4.9 L 1922 Tourist Trophy Sunbeam with a stone on the rough Madonia Mountains track, and having replenished with olive oil locally purchased, finished fourth but was unplaced.